 What determines ETRs?
 The relative influence of tax and other factors

-Many studies use GAAP effective tax rates (ETR) as proxies for tax avoidance and rely on the maintained assumption that very low (high) ETRs represent the greatest (least) tax avoidance.
-We provide large-sample empirical evidence on how well ETRs capture cross-sectional differences in tax avoidance versus other factors.
-Using income tax footnote disclosures from 2008 through 2016, we document that items most related to firm performance explain a large portion of the deviation from the statutory tax rate for ETRs below 5% and above 40%.
-Cash ETRs and multi-year GAAP ETRs suffer similar limitations.
-Our findings inform researchers about factors not primarily related to tax avoidance that drive significant deviations in ETRs from the statutory tax rate.
-Understanding the drivers of ETRs is of increasing importance as the number of studies examining the consequences of very high and very low ETRs grows.
+Many studies use GAAP effective tax rates (ETRs) as a proxy for tax avoidance and assume that very low (high) ETRs represent the greatest (least) tax avoidance.
+Using income tax footnote disclosures from 2008 through 2016, we investigate how well ETRs capture cross-sectional differences in tax avoidance versus other factors.
+We document that ETRs below 5% and above 40% are significantly influenced by items largely unrelated to tax avoidance such as valuation allowances and goodwill impairments.
+Truncating ETRs at zero and one, controlling for standard determinants of tax avoidance, and using industry-size-adjusted ETRs or multi-year GAAP ETRs do not eliminate the clustering of factors largely unrelated to tax avoidance in the tails of the distribution.
+Cash ETRs attenuate but do not eliminate this clustering.
+Researchers can use ETR rate reconciliation data to construct an adjusted ETR that removes the influence of factors largely unrelated to tax avoidance.
+Our findings inform researchers about factors largely unrelated to tax avoidance that drive significant deviations in ETRs from the statutory tax rate.
+This is of increasing importance as the number of studies examining the consequences of very high and very low ETRs grows.

 Suggested Citation: Suggested Citation